McCarthy, Scalise are likely contenders for House speaker - Philly

 Lawmakers and GOP donors want a leader who can raise money, and there McCarthy has an advantage.
 His leadership political committee has reported contributing more than triple that of Scalise's total to GOP candidates since January 2017.

-Neither man is known for rhetorical flourishes.
+Neither man is known for rhetorical flourishes, with McCarthy in particular prone to sentences that defy the rules of grammar.
 And both have resume problems that fellow Republicans insisted they'd overcome.

 In 2014, Scalise was discovered to have addressed a white-supremacist group in 2002 founded by former Ku Klux Klan leader David Duke.
 Scalise apologized and said he'd been unaware of the group's racial views.